PriyaS-44/PriyaS-44/README.md

 -I’m @PriyaS-44
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Internship
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me